Nelson Chai: Merrill Lynch

-On 3 December 2007, John Thain, the new chief executive officer at Merrill Lynch and Chai's former boss at the NYSE, announced that Chai would join Merrill in the position of chief financial officer starting on 10 December; the move was part of a management shake-up at Merrill, initiated due to their losses in the 2007 subprime mortgage financial crisis.
+On 3 December 2007, John Thain, the new chief executive officer at Merrill Lynch and Chai's former boss at the NYSE, announced that Chai would join Merrill in the position of chief financial officer starting on 10 December; the move was part of a management shake-up at Merrill, initiated due to their losses in the subprime mortgage crisis.
 Chai replaced Jeffrey Edwards, who had held the position of CFO since 2005; Thain stated Edwards would assume another unspecified role within Merrill.
 Chai's new employer revealed that he would receive a bonus of $2.5 million for the 2007 fiscal year, split evenly between cash and stock, for his three weeks of work that year, bringing his total compensation for the year to $3.1 million.
 Merrill justified the bonus by pointing out that Chai would not receive any year-end incentive payment from his previous employer.
 Chai was slated to receive a salary of $600,000 in 2008.
-However, he and other top-level Merrill executives received no bonus that year, due to the ongoing financial crisis.
+However, he and other top-level Merrill executives received no bonus that year, due to the 2008 financial crisis.